Methodology

 5.3 Interviewing

 Interviews were conducted via three different modes, from which parents could choose.
+Please refer to section 6.3 for the proportion of interviews conducted in each mode.
 All three modes were conducted by Ipsos’s face-to-face interviewer panel:

-• Telephone interviewing (with the respondent using single-use showcards, or viewing the showcards online); and
+• Telephone interviewing (with the respondent using a hard copy of the showcards, or viewing the showcards online); and

 • Microsoft Teams interviewing (with the respondent viewing the interviewer’s survey script on their own computer, tablet, or other device, and choosing response codes from the screen for questions that would ordinarily use a showcard).

-Telephone interviewing took place with the respondent using either single-use paper showcards or looking at showcards online.
-For the telephone single-use showcards mode, interviewers left the parent with a set of the single-use showcards, and then telephoned to do the interview while directing them as to which showcard to look at for each question.
-For the telephone online showcards mode, interviewers provided parents with the online address, or URL, where the showcards were in advance of the appointment.
-At the start of the telephone interview the interviewer directed the parent to bring the showcards up on a screen, for instance a PC, laptop, tablet, or even a smartphone, and to look at them on screen during the interview.
+Telephone interviewing took place with the respondent either using paper showcards or looking at the showcards online.
+At the start of the telephone interview the interviewer directed the parent to have the showcards to hand or to bring them up on a screen (for instance a PC, laptop, tablet, or even a smartphone) and to refer to them during the interview.

-For Microsoft Teams interviewing, the parent needed to have internet access and the interviewer sent them an email invitation link to join the interview at the scheduled time.
-If the parent did not have a Microsoft Teams account, they could join as a ‘guest’.
-After initially showing themselves to the respondent at the start of the interview, the interviewer then deactivated the camera so the parent was not visible during the interview.
+For Microsoft Teams interviewing, the parent needed to have internet access.
+The interviewer sent an email invitation link to join the interview at the scheduled time.
 The interviewer shared their computer screen with the parent over Microsoft Teams, so the respondent could see the possible answer options at relevant questions and choose the appropriate response.
+This mode was not used frequently for 2024 fieldwork.

 In situations where respondents could not speak English well enough to complete the interview, interviewers were able to use another household member to assist as an interpreter, or another interviewer in the area who was able to speak their language was asked to conduct the interview.
 If translation was not possible, the interview was not carried out.